ibm-cloud-docs/appid/ts_index.md

 {: #ts-verification}

 {: tsSymptoms}
-Your users don't receive an email when the sign up, forgot their password, change their password or to verify their account.
+Your users don't receive an email when the sign-up, forgot their password, change their password or to verify their account.

 {: tsCauses}
-An email might not be received because the settings are misconfigured, the email is sent to spam, or an internal error.
+A user might not receive their requested email because it is sent to spam, there is a misconfiguration, or an internal error.

 {: tsResolve}
 To resolve this issue, you can try the following solutions:

 * Verify with the user that the email was not sent to their spam folder.
 If it was, have them mark the sender as `not spam`.
 To avoid this, consider [bringing your own email sender](/docs/services/appid?topic=appid-cd-types#cd-custom-email).
 * Verify your [messaging configuration](/docs/services/appid?topic=appid-cd-types).
-* Ensure that a resend option is present on your sign in screen so that your user can request that an email be resent if an internal error occurs.
+* Ensure that a resend option is present on your sign-in screen so that your user can request that an email is resent if an internal error occurs.

 If you add a user through the {{site.data.keyword.appid_short_notm}} dashboard, the user is verified automatically and does not receive an email.
 {: note}